KZ2X Packet Node Description

 • ax25-apps similarly “backported” from Debian and compiled from source (ChangeLog v0.0.8)

-• Tigertronics SignaLink USB “sound card”.
+• Two Tigertronics SignaLink USB “sound cards”.

 • 75’ of LMR-400 and an RF choke at the end

-• Homebrew j-pole soldered from copper plumbing pipe
+• Homebrew j-pole soldered from copper plumbing pipe for 145.090.

 Software built from source is installed into the /opt/local directory tree.
 Since this includes shared libraries, we ensure those libraries will be found by the runtime linker by adding creating /etc/ld.so.conf.d/opt containing the line /opt/local/lib.